 For a busy network with hidden nodes, a low threshold value will help reduce interference and packet collisions.
 But for a not-so-busy network, a too low threshold value will cause bandwidth wasting and reduce the data throughput.
-The recommended and default value is 2346 bytes.

 Fragmentation Threshold